skayhan13/Body-Bark-ETL/README.md

 # Body-Bark-ETL Project

 # Project Requirements
-The requirements of this team project wre to collect two or more datasets, perform ETL on the data, and produce a final technical report outlining our project motivation, data sources, justification for the chosen data structure, and use cases for how the data could be utilized by the end user.
+The requirements of this team project were to collect two or more datasets, perform ETL on the data, and produce a final technical report outlining our project motivation, data sources, justification for the chosen data structure, and use cases for how the data could be utilized by the end user.

 # Project Purpose and Data Sources
 The purpose of our project was to prepare [Body Bark](https://www.bodybark.com) data for future analysis and data retrieval.
 Working with Python and SQL, specifically Postgres, we converted csv files taken from two different Body Bark data sources (BigCommerce and Quickbooks) into a newly mapped relational database.